We need to use as many literary devices as we can when we write. We have put together this list of seven foreshadowing tips for fiction writers.

 THIS POST CONTAINS SPOILERS

 Foreshadowing is a literary device that can be used to create expectation with readers.
 It is a preparation tool.
 You let your reader know something is going to happen without giving the story away.
-You can create a sombre or ominous tone by foreshadowing.
+You can create a happy or sombre or ominous tone by foreshadowing.

 - In White Oleander by Janet Fitch, Astrid describes her mother as a beautiful woman, but each description has an element of danger to it.
 She compares her mother’s beauty to ‘the edge of a very sharp knife’ and ‘her blonde hair, like a white flame’.
 She refers to the Oleanders with their ‘dagger green leaves’ and ‘delicate poisonous blooms’.
 Always combining beauty and danger as a metaphor for her mother, she foreshadows her mother’s actions.